-i.
+h.
 SERGEANTS.

-Sergeants, when employed, shall be responsible for the direction of the security work force under the direction of terminal management, and shall act as liaison between management and the watchmen except in situations demanding immediate resolution.
+Sergeants, when employed, shall be responsible for the direction and work performance of the security workforce under the direction of terminal management, and shall act as liaison between management and the watchmen except in situations demanding immediate resolution.